How To Use A Creosote Sweeping Log In A Wood Stove

 Do potato peels clean chimneys?

 Many people believe that potato peels can help clean chimneys.
-The thin layer of skin and flesh on the surface of a potato contains a high concentration of sulfur, which is thought to be effective at removing soot and other pollutants from the chimney.
+The thin layer of skin and flesh on the surface of a potato contains a high concentration of sulfur.
+This is thought to be effective at removing soot and other pollutants from the chimney.

-However, there is no scientific evidence to support this claim – so if you’re looking for an easy way to clean your chimney, don’t try using a potato peel.
+However, there is no scientific evidence to support this claim.
+If you’re looking for an easy way to clean your chimney, don’t try using a potato peel.

 Clean Your Chimney With Potato Peels